Wound healing: Scarless wound healing

 Scarless wound healing is a concept based on the healing or repair of the skin (or other tissue/organs) after injury with the aim of healing with subjectively and relatively less scar tissue than normally expected.
-Scarless healing is sometimes mixed up with the concept of scar free healing, which is wound healing which results in absolutely no scar (free of scarring).
-However they are different concepts.
+Scarless healing is sometimes mixed up with the concept of scar free healing, which is wound healing that results in absolutely no scar (free of scarring) may occur naturally at some locations of the human body and research in 2025 has decoded molecular players that drive that scarless healing.
+However, they are different concepts.

-A reverse to scarless wound healing is scarification (wound healing to scar more).
+The opposite of scarless wound healing is scarification (wound healing to scar more).
 Historically, certain cultures consider scarification attractive; however, this is generally not the case in the modern western society, in which many patients are turning to plastic surgery clinics with unrealistic expectations.
 Depending on scar type, treatment may be invasive (intralesional steroid injections, surgery) and/or conservative (compression therapy, topical silicone gel, brachytherapy, photodynamic therapy).
 Clinical judgment is necessary to successfully balance the potential benefits of the various treatments available against the likelihood of a poor response and possible complications resulting from these treatments.
 Many of these treatments may only have a placebo effect, and the evidence base for the use of many current treatments is poor.

 Since the 1960s, comprehension of the basic biologic processes involved in wound repair and tissue regeneration have expanded due to advances in cellular and molecular biology.
 Currently, the principal goals in wound management are to achieve rapid wound closure with a functional tissue that has minimal aesthetic scarring.
 However, the ultimate goal of wound healing biology is to induce a more perfect reconstruction of the wound area.
 Scarless wound healing only occurs in mammalian foetal tissues and complete regeneration is limited to lower vertebrates, such as salamanders, and invertebrates.
 In adult humans, injured tissue are repaired by collagen deposition, collagen remodelling and eventual scar formation, where fetal wound healing is believed to be more of a regenerative process with minimal or no scar formation.
 Therefore, foetal wound healing can be used to provide an accessible mammalian model of an optimal healing response in adult human tissues.
 Clues as to how this might be achieved come from studies of wound healing in embryos, where repair is fast and efficient and results in essentially perfect regeneration of any lost tissue.

 The etymology of the term scarless wound healing has a long history.
-In print the antiquated concept of scarless healing was brought up the early 20th century and appeared in a paper published in the London Lancet.
-This process involved cutting in a surgical slant, instead of a right angle...; it was described in various Newspapers.
+In print the antiquated concept of scarless healing was brought up in the early 20th century and appeared in a paper published in the London Lancet.
+This process involved cutting at a surgical slant to the skin surface, rather than at a right angle it; the process was described in various newspapers.